Syllabus for

 Textbooks:

 Course Summary: Overview of software engineering as a discipline, and its application to deriving solutions to novel problems.
 Introduction to software life-cycle models, phases of the waterfall and agile development processes, version control, testing, UML, basic HCI, and project management.
-Students will complete at least three projects in which they design and implement a software solution to a problem specified by “real-world” clients as simulated by case studies.
+Students will complete projects in which they design and implement a software solution using software engineering techniques.
 There will homework and lab assignments, as well as a midterm and final examination.

 Student Learning Outcomes: